SuperOfficeDocs/superoffice-docs/docs/ui/soprotocol/get-contact.md

 ---
+title: How to get the contact panel
-title: sop_get_contact
+uid: sop_get_contact
-description: How to
+description: How to get the contact panel
 author: Tony Yates
 so.date: 06.24.2016
 keywords: